ProjectProRepo/How-to-Build-an-AI-Agent-with-CrewAI-/README.md

 * "AI-Powered Cybersecurity: A Survey of the Current Landscape" by the SANS Institute
 * "The Ethics of AI in Cybersecurity" by the IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems

-I hope this comprehensive content plan document meets the expected criteria and provides a solid foundation for the Content Writer to create an engaging and informative article on the impact of artificial intelligence on cybersecurity.
+I hope this comprehensive content plan document meets the expected criteria and provides a solid foundation for the Content Writer to create an engaging and informative article on the impact of artificial intelligence on cybersecurity.'
 ```
 ## Read the Full Blog